tomasfn87/randomize/README.md

 ./save_result_as_JSON.sh 'file_name'
 ```

-- If `jq` is installed the result will the printed to the screen;
+- If `jq` is installed the result will be printed to the screen;
 - Install it on `Debian` systems with

 ```console